Camp Speicher massacre: Aftermath

-Fall of ISIS
+Fall of the Islamic State

-Following the Iraqi forces' victory over ISIL in Tikrit in early April 2015, mass graves containing some of the murdered cadets were located and the decomposed corpses began to be exhumed.
+Following the Iraqi forces' victory over IS in Tikrit in early April 2015, mass graves containing some of the murdered cadets were located and the decomposed corpses began to be exhumed.
 Two of the alleged perpetrators of the massacre were arrested in Forssa, Finland, in December 2015.
-The suspects were identified from ISIL propaganda videos in which the executions of 11 men took place.
+The suspects were identified from IS propaganda videos in which the executions of 11 men took place.
 Police did not disclose whether the men had made applications for asylum in Finland.
 On 13 December 2016, the 24-year-old twins were charged with murder and committing a war crime for allegedly killing unarmed cadets, as well as "aggravated assault with terrorist aims".
 They were acquitted by the Pirkanmaa District Court in May 2017.
-After the prosecution appealed the ruling they were again acquitted by the Turku Court of Appeal in February 2020 due to lack of evidence for the involvement of the brothers in the massacre.
+After the prosecution appealed the ruling they were again acquitted by the Turku Court of Appeal in February 2020 due to lack of evidence of the brothers involvement in the massacre.

 In August 2016, 36 men were executed by hanging for their part in the massacre.
 On 6 September 2016, three mass graves were found by the Kata’ib al-Imam Ali brigade containing the remains of over 30 people killed in the massacre.
 In August 2017, 27 people were sentenced to death for their involvement in the massacre, and another 25 men were released due to lack of evidence.

+In May 2024, the Iraqi National Intelligence Service arrested three suspects who had fled the country, for their involvement in the massacre.